Mickey Stanley: 1969–1974

 In 1969, Mayo Smith continued his experiment playing Stanley at shortstop.
 That year, Stanley played 58 games at shortstop.
 However, Stanley's batting average dropped precipitously while playing at shortstop, and he returned to center field for 99 games.
 His batting average recovered when he was returned to center field, and he finished the 1969 season with a .235 batting average, 16 home runs, and a career-high 70 RBIs.
 Stanley also won his second Gold Glove Award in 1969 after compiling a .985 fielding percentage in 101 games in the outfield.

 From 1970 to 1974, Stanley remained a mainstay in center field for Detroit.
 His excellent defensive play won him a third Gold Glove Award in 1970.
 That year, he appeared in 132 games in center field with a perfect 1.000 fielding percentage in 331 chances.
 He hit .252 with 13 home runs and 47 RBIs and ranked second in the American League with 11 triples.

 During the 1971 season, Stanley hit for a career-high .292 batting average, second only to Al Kaline among the Tigers' starters.
 He remained a fixture in center field for the 1971 Tigers, appearing in 139 games at the position with a .983 fielding percentage.

 In 1972, Stanley helped lead the Tigers to the American League East divisional title.
 He appeared in 139 games in center field and compiled a .987 fielding percentage.
 His batting average dropped to .234 with 14 home runs and 55 RBIs.

 Stanley had one of his best all-around seasons in 1973.
 He appeared in a career-high 157 games, including 151 games as the team's starting center fielder.
 He compiled a .993 fielding percentage, a 2.74 range factor (well above the league average of 2.02), and won his fourth Gold Glove Award.
 He hit a career-high 17 home runs during the 1973 season.
 After being struck out by Nolan Ryan in a 1973 no-hitter, Stanley told reporters: "Those were the best pitches I ever heard."

 In 1974, Stanley played 90 games at center field and compiled a .986 fielding percentage.
 However, his batting average dropped to .221, the lowest by Stanley since 1967.
-On July 30, 1974, Stanley broke a bone in his right hande, making room for Ron LeFlore to take over as the Tigers' center fielder.
+On July 30, 1974, Stanley broke a bone in his right hand, making room for Ron LeFlore to take over as the Tigers' center fielder.
 As LeFlore performed well, Stanley conceded in late August, "It's going to be pretty hard to move him out.
 He's an exciting player."